Home Features Docs Blog Philosophy Examples FAQ Live Demo Hosting

 DJUST_WS_COMPRESSION = False # disable permessage-deflate negotiation

 Note that disabling compression in djust's config is advisory — the actual wire-level compression is negotiated by the ASGI server.
 To enforce the no-compression decision at the server level, pass the appropriate flag to Uvicorn / Daphne (e.g. Uvicorn's --ws-per-message-deflate=false when using websockets).
-See the deployment runbook for the full set of ASGI-server flags.
+See the Deployment Checklist for the full set of ASGI-server flags.

 Do not combine with a compressing CDN.
 Cloudflare, AWS CloudFront, and similar CDNs will double-compress and burn CPU on both sides.
 Either turn off compression at the CDN for the /ws/ path, or disable it in djust.